PerkinElmer Inc. [PKI] stock Initiated by Wells Fargo analyst, price target now $105

 Reflecting on the efficiency of the workforce at the company, PerkinElmer Inc. [PKI] managed to generate an average of $17,519 per employee.
 Receivables Turnover for the company is 4.25 with a Total Asset Turnover recorded at a value of 0.46.PerkinElmer Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.30 and a Current Ratio set at 1.80.

-The top three institutional holders of PKI stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 18,053,732, which is approximately -9.188% of the company’s market cap and around 0.30% of the total institutional ownership; VANGUARD GROUP INC, holding 12,560,457 shares of the stock with an approximate value of $1.22 billion in PKI stocks shares; and CAPITAL RESEARCH GLOBAL INVESTORS, currently with $1.15 billion in PKI stock with ownership of nearly -0.366% of the company’s market capitalization.
+There are presently around $10,744 million, or 96.40% of PKI stock, in the hands of institutional investors.
+The top three institutional holders of PKI stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 18,053,732, which is approximately -9.188% of the company’s market cap and around 0.30% of the total institutional ownership; VANGUARD GROUP INC, holding 12,560,457 shares of the stock with an approximate value of $1.28 billion in PKI stocks shares; and CAPITAL RESEARCH GLOBAL INVESTORS, currently with $1.2 billion in PKI stock with ownership of nearly -0.366% of the company’s market capitalization.

+Positions in PerkinElmer Inc. stocks held by institutional investors increased at the end of May and at the time of the May reporting period, where 180 institutional holders increased their position in PerkinElmer Inc. [NYSE:PKI] by around 2,826,593 shares.
+Additionally, 210 investors decreased positions by around 5,663,090 shares, while 85 investors held positions by with 96,887,686 shares.
+The mentioned changes placed institutional holdings at 105,377,369 shares, according to the latest SEC report filing.
+PKI stock had 41 new institutional investments in for a total of 403,764 shares, while 49 institutional investors sold positions of 856,818 shares during the same period.